Table of contents

 6. Avoid food waste by using the wedding menu to inspire your next specials

 Sourcing ingredients for the wedding menu may look a bit different than your usual needs, so inventory management is key.
 Leverage your inventory management tools to plan your specials for the following week around the ingredients you’ll need for the wedding menu.
+For example, serving chicken at the wedding?
+Save unused crudité and uncooked chicken to make your soup special chicken noodle the following Monday.

 7. Staff efficiently

 Be realistic when determining how long you’ll need to close.
 Even if the wedding is in the evening, you may find it’s best to close your venue to the public for the day so your team can focus on preparing.
-If you’ll be open during the early part of the day, build in buffer time to move all regular clientele out the door before it’s time for wedding bells.
+If you will be open during the early part of the day, build in buffer time to move all regular clientele out the door before it’s time for wedding bells.

 9. Unplug restaurant phones before the ceremony and during speeches